How it started

 The GPPF’s specific DPC for Medicaid proposal was built on the expectation that direct primary care could cut the per person costs of healthcare by more than half.
-That I did not immediately dismiss that claim as beyond belief was probably the result of something I share with DPC physicians: a disdain for health insurance companies, grounded also in my support for publicly funded healthcare.
+That I did not immediately dismiss that claim as beyond belief was probably the result of something I share with DPC physicians: a disdain for health insurance companies, although in my case this is grounded in support for publicly funded healthcare.

 Leaning away from both insurance companies and fiscal conservatives put me in a good place to referee a debate in which two antagonists of publicly funded healthcare would fight over how best to support publicly funded healthcare.
 Fun!

 As for seeing primary care physicians themselves as combatants on these issues, “There are fine [doctor] people on both sides.”
 Over 98% of these fine doctor people practice fee-for-service medicine.
 I admire those in small, independent practices regardless of the payment model under whichever payment model they operate.